chicoferreira/contratopublico/README.en.md

 The backend will (by default):

 - Prepare Meilisearch settings
+- Execute migrations in Postgres
-- Start a periodic scraping cycle
+- Start a periodic scraping cycle (use `--no-scraper` flag to not start)
 - Expose the API on `:3000` and metrics on `:3001/metrics`

 ### 3. Frontend (SvelteKit)